ISAITB/docs-services/source/common/index.rst

     you need to do the following:

         #.
 Include the content to highlight (typically the validation input) as a property in the ``TAR`` report's ``context`` with a given name (e.g. "INPUT").
         #.
-Set the report item's ``location`` property with a string of the format "NAME:LINE" where "NAME" is the name of the report's context item and "LINE" is the line number.
+Set the report item's ``location`` property with a string of the format "NAME:LINE:COLUMN" where "NAME" is the name of the report's context item, "LINE" is the line number and "COLUMN" is the column.
-           Setting this for example to "INPUT:100" will link to line 100 of the "INPUT" content.
+           Setting this for example to "INPUT:100:0" will link to line 100 of the "INPUT" content.

 The following code sample provides an example populating a report for a validation service's :ref:`validation__operations__validate` output: